FdelMazo/arkanoid-gym/README.md

 `--checkpoint-dir` is the directory where the learned weights will be saved after training for usage when playing.
 `--save-every` is used to saved intermediate checkpoints every some amount of frames.
 `--resume` will fetch the latest weights from `checkpoint-dir` and resume training from there. `--no-resume` is the default, which will train the model from scratch.

+# Notebooks
+- `DQN-tests.ipynb` replicates the training loop used in the code from the DQN Agent to explore training later.